How to Get Along with Colleagues

 When helping others, however, be sure to manage your boundaries.
 Willingness to help doesn’t mean doing the job for others, and it’s a good thing only as long as it doesn’t interfere with your productivity.
 Even friends for hire shouldn’t monopolize your time – do your job at the first place, and help others in the remaining time.

-Choosing the subject of conversation at work is the key to building strong professional relationships.
-Be sure to avoid the taboo topics at work which can affect your relationships with colleagues negatively.
+Choosing the subject of conversation at the office is the key to building strong professional relations.
+Be sure to avoid the taboo topics at work which can affect your contacts with colleagues negatively.

 7. Use effective methods of communication